rends-east/kksctf-cypherpunk2077/README.md

 Our link looks like 'tasks.kksctf.ru:30030/reports/x', where x is a number of our report.

-Ok, let's go on the first post.
+Ok, let's go on the first post (tasks.kksctf.ru:30030/reports/1).

 There is encrypted message from organizers.
 Decrypting: